 The Healthcare Accreditation Colloquium's designation recognized the Heart Institute for seeking “pre-eminence in heart care.”

-The Human Rights Campaign Foundation has named Cincinnati Children's a 2012 best healthcare facility for lesbian, gay, bisexual and transgender (LGBT) patients and families.
-Cincinnati Children’s is the only free-standing pediatric hospital to be honored with the recognition and is the only hospital in the Tristate to be named as such.
+The Human Rights Campaign has named Cincinnati Children's a 2013 Healthcare Equality Leader in recognition of our care for lesbian, gay, bisexual and transgender (LGBT) patients and families.
 The Healthcare Equality Index measures how healthcare facilities in the United States treat their LGBT patients, employees and families.
 Measures include policies addressing patient and employment nondiscrimination, patient and family visitation and training in LGBT patient-centered care.

 James Page, assistant vice president, Office of Diversity and Inclusion, said Cincinnati Children’s is committed to treating every family that visits the hospital with respect and dignity.
 He said this commitment also applies to every hospital employee.